ToshioCP/Gtk4-tutorial/gfm/sec17.md

 ## Menu

-Users often use menus to tell the command to the computer.
+Users often use menus to tell a command to the computer.
 It is like this:

 ![Menu](../image/menu.png)